-You can extend their life by lubricating them once a month, but caliper bolts are inexpensive to replace, with the parts costing only around $10 – $20 plus any labor costs.
+You can extend their life by lubricating them once a month, but caliper bolts are inexpensive to replace, with the parts costing only around $10 – $20 plus any labor costs for this brake repair.

-The wheel bearings are what allow your wheels to spin continuously without overheating.
-You may develop a grinding noise when one or more of these bearings start wearing out or if debris has worked its way inside.
+The wheel bearings are what allow a wheel to spin continuously without overheating.
+You may develop a grinding noise when one or more of these wheel bearings start wearing out or if debris has worked its way inside.

 If you suspect you have a bad wheel bearing, there are several signs to look out for.